-There is also sure-fire advice on how not to do nonprofit meeting minutes.
-See, for instance, the experts' guidance we cited in Breach of Duty by Ogling the Doughnuts and Fun Facts About Corporate Minutes.
+Well There are some sure-fire ways to make sure you don't make the cut.
+The experts we cited in Breach of Duty by Ogling the Doughnuts and Fun Facts About Corporate Minutes offer useful tips for avoiding common mistakes and trouble spots.

-Some of the most common mistakes and trouble spots are summarized in the examples below.